asamallab/MCBF/RoF/README.md

 ## Algorithm Flowchart for the RoF_checker
 <img src="RoF_checker_flowchart.png">

-#### In case you use the codes or catalog herein, please cite the reference given above.
+In case you use the codes or catalog herein, please cite the reference given above.

 ## CITATION
+A. Subbaroyan, O.C.
+Martin, A. Samal.
+Minimum complexity drives regulatory logic in Boolean models of living systems.